 When you are in a long-distance relationship, you and your partner go through separate experiences in life.
 These experiences change each of you to the point where after a while, you are no longer the same people that started the long-distance relationship.

+That is an ideal relationship that few people can afford.
 Frequent visits and trips require time and money.
-And unless you have the resources to spend on your long-distance relationship, it will be hard to maintain it without drifting apart.
+And unless you have the resources to spend on your long-distance relationship, it will be hard to maintain without drifting apart.

 Fading feelings in a long-distance relationship

 To maintain feelings in a long-distance relationship, you need to keep an emotional intimacy via affective communication and physical intimacy through frequent visits and fun trips together.

 If you don’t have clear and open communication and the money to spend to visit each other, it will be hard for you to maintain closeness with your long-distance partner.

 Without intimacy of meaningful conversations and physical closeness, the feelings that you once shared for each other may begin to fade away.

 The more time you spend apart, the higher the chances you have of meeting someone else.
 If you come across someone you like in real life, you may develop feelings towards that person.
 And if you spend a little bit more time with them your feelings for your long-distance partner may fade away.

 Signs your long-distance relationship is falling apart